dmuth/MusicBot-Ansible/README.md

 This Ansible playbook is used to install the excellent
 <a href="https://github.com/Just-Some-Bots/MusicBot">MusicBot bot for Discord</a> onto a machine
 running Ubuntu 16.04 or Ubuntu 14.04.
+This is what I use to build the production MusicBot instance for <a href="https://discord.gg/5kAKBaX">Anthrocon's Discord Server</a>.
 When the playbook is succesfully run, the machine will have the following:

 - A running copy of MusicBot
 - MusicBot configured as a service so that it will restart if the process dies or the machine is restarted